JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ```
  - The type shows that `f` needs to be a function taking an `int list` as argument.

-Review example: the type in an `.mli` file can direct your implementation, e.g. `map` on `dict` example from HW2 (`t` here is the `simpledict`)
+The type in an `.mli` file can direct your implementation, e.g. `map` on `simpledict` example from Assn3 (recall that `t` here is the `simpledict`)
 ```ocaml
 val map : 'a t -> f:(string -> 'a -> 'b) -> 'b t
 ```
- - Q: "how can I get a dict of `'b`'s built from a dict of `'a`'s here
+ - Q: "How can I get a dict of `'b`'s built from a dict of `'a`'s here?"
- - A: "Use the function from `'a` to `'b` on elements of `'a dict`.
+ - A: "Use the function from `'a` to `'b` to make elements of `'b simpledict`.

-Extension example: add a new field to a record or a new variant case, chase the type errors to patch
+Variant extension: add a new variant case, chase the type errors to patch the code (similar tactic for record field addition)

 ```ocaml
 type party = Dem | Rep